 This article is an orgy of misdirection.
 For one thing, we resurrect an old bogeyman of the left; Ayn Rand.
 It is always amazing to me after exposure to a constant stream of leftist thinking from grammer school through college, how completely threatening the left finds the fact that some people read one chain smoking dead megalomaniac semi-libertarian.
 I suspect that book burning would be one of their favorite hobbies if they could get just a bit more control.

 Is the thinking of the left so fragile that rather than talk of specific policies, we need to open with a character assassination because somebody has read a book???
-One would think that BO's paean to anti-white racism, tribalism, weird ties to old ancestors, dirt, drugs and various discredited leftists; "Dreams from my Father", would be more dangerous to read than Ayn.
-Let alone having it be written by the president!!
+One would think that BO's paean to anti-white racism, tribalism, weird ties to old ancestors, dirt, drugs and various discredited leftists; "Dreams from my Father", would be more dangerous to read than Ayn -- let alone having it be written by the president!!

 Remember Congresswoman Giffords?
 Shot in the head due to the uncivil rhetoric of Sarah Palin and other Tea Party wackos if you are a Democrat or MSM sheep.
 BO used the term "an assault on unions" to describe WI Governor Walkers attempt to balance the WI budget.
-I've renamed my M4 Bushmaster .223 to a "Civil Rifle" in BO's honor.
+I've renamed my M4 Bushmaster .223 to a "Civil Rifle" in BO's honor!
 It really makes more sense -- it is far more likely to be used in defense of my family or the liberty of all than in anything like an "assault".

 Here we see "War" used to describe a budget.
 Is the term "war" now not a "warlike metaphor"???
 Isn't this exactly the kind of overheated rhetoric that was so dangerous as recently as January??
 Oh wait, that only applies to Republicans -- rhetoric, nasty signs, death threats and vandalism are all "just politics" when they come from the left.

 Aside from attempts to tell us how to think, the biggest difference here can be summed up by what your world view is.
 If you believe that resources are close to infinite, no matter what the level of debt or deficit is, and "balance" is simply a matter of loading more on the folks that already pay 90% of the total tax bill, then by all means -- spend away.
-For the most needy, the might be needy, or even the not needy at all but likely to vote for your party.
+For the most needy, the might be needy, or even the not needy at all, but likely to vote for your party.

-If you on the other hand believe that resources are finite, and saving some safety for the most needy even if that means encouraging the close to needy to work, and the not needy at all to just take care of themselves, then you might want to look a the Ryan proposal with something other an 80% ad hominem attack on his reading history as a reason for rejecting it.
+If you on the other hand believe that resources are finite, and saving some safety for the most needy even if that means encouraging the close to needy to work, and the not needy at all to just take care of themselves, then you might want to look a the Ryan proposal with something other than an 80% ad hominem attack on his reading history as a reason for rejecting it!

 Attacking the man is always easier than making a real argument.